PowerLoom/audit-protocol/README.md

 * Other fields are ports for main webhook listener services.
-By default, they are set to 9000 and 9002, but if you already have some services running at that ports, you can change them to any others that are free in your system.
+By default, they are set to 9000 and 9002, but if you already have some services running at that ports, you can change them to any other ports that are free in your system.

 ## Running the services
 * start the redis-server